 We are cavers.
-We are the Northern Rocky Mountain Grotto (NRMG), a recognized chapter of the National Speleological Society (NSS).
+We are explorers.
+We are the Northern Rocky Mountain Grotto (NRMG), a recognized chapter (grotto) of the National Speleological Society (NSS).

 Chartered in 2000, our purpose is to promote the discovery, exploration, scientific study, and conservation of caves and karst.
 Our club consists of over 100 members who actively survey, inventory, map, photograph, monitor, and recreate in caves in all parts of the state of Montana, Idaho, the Northern Rockies, Canada, and beyond!
 Although our core group is centralized in Montana, our membership is diverse and currently spreads across Washington, Idaho.
 Wyoming, Utah, Texas, and California!
 The NRMG is a unique club - we are very spread out, yet somehow we've kept our club active and together for over 15 years!

 Cavers in Big Sky Country are a special bunch - it is in our blood - why else would we descend below one of the most beautiful places in North America?